Holography of New Conformal Higher Spin Gravities in 3d: New Conformal higher-spin Theories

 The commutation relations read \besubeqs

 \esubeqs while $\RRR$ commutes with everything since it is associated with $1$ in $gl(V)$.
-We can truncate it away!
+We can truncate it away.
 As a result our theory contains two fields:

-The first one is the conformal graviton and the second one is the similar to the partially-massless spin-3 case.
+The first one is the conformal graviton and the second one is the similar to the partially massless spin-3 case.
 It is studied in the paper.
 In flat space background we find a metric-like field with the following gauge symmetries